Morwenn/cpp-sort/docs/Measures-of-disorder.md

 #include <cpp-sort/probes/exc.h>
 ```

 Computes the minimum number of exchanges required to sort $X$, which corresponds to $\lvert X \rvert$ minus the number of cycles in the sequence.
-A cycle corresponds to a number of elements in a sequence that need to be rotated to be in their sorted position; for example, let $\langle 2, 4, 0, 6, 3, 1, 5 \rangle$ be a sequence, the cycles are $\langle 0, 2 \rangle$ and $\langle 1, 3, 4, 5, 6 \rangle$ so $Exc(X) = \lvert X \rvert - 2 = 5$.
+A cycle corresponds to a number of elements in a sequence that need to be rotated to be in their sorted position; for example, let $\langle 2, 4, 0, 6, 3, 1, 5 \rangle$ be a sequence, the cycles are $\langle 0, 2 \rangle$ and $\langle 1, 3, 4, 5, 6 \rangle$ so $\mathit{Exc}(X) = \lvert X \rvert - 2 = 5$.

 **Warning:** `probe::exc` generally returns a result higher than the minimum number of exchanges required to sort $X$ when it contains *equivalent elements*.
-This is because extending $Exc$ to *equivalent elements* is a NP-hard problem (see *On the Cost of Interchange Rearrangement in Strings* by Amir et al).
+This is because extending $\mathit{Exc}$ to *equivalent elements* is a NP-hard problem (see *On the Cost of Interchange Rearrangement in Strings* by Amir et al).
 The function does handle such elements in some simple cases, but not in the general case.

 | Complexity  | Memory      | Iterators     | Monotonic |
 | ----------- | ----------- | ------------- | --------- |